tuananh1006/Air-Quality-Index-Forecasting-for-Ho-Chi-Minh-City/README.md

 *(Bold indicates the best performance in that metric category)*

 ### 🔍 Key Findings
-[cite_start]Based on the experimental analysis, we observed the following interesting patterns[cite: 115, 116, 117]:
+Based on the experimental analysis, we observed the following interesting patterns:

 1.  **BiLSTM-CNN Dominance:** This hybrid model outperformed other methods by ranking **1st in 6/7 metrics** (except R-squared).
 2.  **Effectiveness of CNN:** Using CNN layers to reduce parameters from the LSTM architecture appears to be the key factor for the success of BiLSTM-CNN compared to the standard BiLSTM.